 Since our inception in 2008, we have invested most of our resources in developing our product candidates, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing general and administrative support for these operations.
-Our most advanced candidate, ARGX-113, completed a Phase 2 clinical trial for the treatment of MG and is in a Phase 2 clinical trial of ARGX-113 for the treatment of TTP.
-In September 2017, we also initiated a third Phase 2 clinical trial of ARGX-113 for the treatment of PV, and in October 2017, we initiated a Phase 1 clinical trial of a subcutaneous formulation of ARGX-113 for the treatment of chronic autoimmune diseases.
 We have not yet demonstrated an ability to obtain regulatory approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful product commercialization.
 In addition, given our limited operating history, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors in achieving our business objectives.
 If we are successful at completing the approval process for one of our product candidates, we may consider transitioning from our current research and development focus to focusing on commercializing our products.
 We may not be successful in such a transition or may incur greater costs than expected, which would materially adversely affect our business, prospects, financial condition and results of operation.
 Additionally, we expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history or more experience developing antibody-based drugs.
+Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history or more experience developing and commercializing antibody-based drugs.